 Pressure Calibration is the process of comparing the output of a device used to measure and display pressure, with that of another pressure measurement device or pressure measurement standard.

-Our testing and calibration readings utilize dead weight tester and electronic pressure modules with capacities for a vacuum to 36,000 PSI.
+Our testing and calibration readings utilize electronic pressure modules with capacities from a vacuum of -15 PSI to 40,000 PSI.
 We select the right pressure module depending on the measurement range of the device under test (DUT).

 Before we begin the calibration process, we exercise the instrument to its full capacity a minimum of three times.

 A standard with a known and certified value or capacity is used to compare the DUT during the pressure calibration process.
-In general, the equipment undergoes a 5-point pressure calibration with the inspection occurring at every 20 percent of capacity ascending and descending for bourdon tube gauges (ascending only for transucers.).
+In general, the equipment undergoes a 5-point pressure calibration, with the inspection occurring at every 20 percent of capacity.
+However, for a higher accuracy pressure transducer or pressure gauge calibration, the review is done at every 10 percent of capacity.

 Performing regular pressure calibration to the pressure measuring instruments helps ensure their accuracy and precision.